Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

       version.
 If so, this version of the label no longer needs to be monitored.
       Remove the current position-version pair (the one with the lesser version) from the map and move on to the next map entry.
-   2. Receive and verify a lower-bound binary ladder, described in
-      {{lower-bound-binary-ladder}}, from this log entry for the version currently in the map.
+   2. Receive and verify a lower-bound binary ladder from this log entry for the version currently in the map.
 This proves that, at the indicated log entry, the highest version present is greater than or equal to the previously-observed version.
    3. If the above check fails, return an error to the user.
 Otherwise, remove the current position-version pair from the map and replace it with a new